+The absence of ganglia is due to a genetic defect.
 In some cases, HD is hereditary, which means parents could pass it to their children.
 This can happen even if the parents don't have HD.
 If you have one child with HD, you could have more children with the disease.
 Talk to your doctor about the risk and consider genetic counseling.

 A risk factor is something that increases your chance of getting a disease or condition.
 Risk factors for Hirschsprung's disease include:

 - Family members with the disease

 - More common in males

 - May be associated with other congenital defects

 Hirschsprung's disease is usually diagnosed in infancy, but can also be diagnosed later.
 Symptoms can differ with age.

 - Failure to pass meconium within the first 48 hours of life (Meconium is a dark sticky substance that is the first bowel movement.)

 The primary treatment for Hirschsprung's disease is surgery to remove the affected portion of the colon.
 There are three potential phases to the surgery, but all three phases may not be needed.
 Your doctor will discuss the best methods for you or your child's condition.

 - Colostomy—This involves surgically creating an opening into the colon, which is brought to the abdominal surface.
 Stool contents are excreted through this opening and into a bag.